Skip to main content

 How to make a downsizer contribution

-Follow these steps to make a downsizer contribution:
+Steps to make a downsizer contribution.

-2. check your home meets the rules
+2. Check your home meets the downsizer contribution rules.

 Will a downsizer contribution affect my age pension?